-Always be a team
+Always be a Team

 Team bonding may seem like a small part of employee engagement but when you consider how much time people spend together in the workplace, it is vital that everyone can get on well and even if they don’t become the best of friends, will always be polite and happy in each other’s company.

 In the same vein as the above point, it can be good to all volunteer together, as this will enable you to help your community (which works wonders for the company’s image) but also has the advantage that you could focus the attention else to allow everyone to come together.
 You could volunteer at a local shelter or kitchen, hold a bake sale or find a sponsored activity that you’d prefer.

-Focus on wellness as well as employee engagement
+Focus on Wellness as well as Employee Engagement

-Take on a challenge together
+10. Take on a Challenge Together

-Get everyone involve in a challenge, whether that’s whoever can get the most sales or reviews wins a bottle or champagne, or get the team to enter a fun run and train together.
+Get everyone involved in a challenge, whether that’s whoever can get the most sales or reviews wins a bottle of champagne, or get the team to enter a fun run and train together.
 With everyone working hard towards that goal by doing these employee engagement initiatives, your team is likely to feel more engaged than ever before and reduce any anxiety with the exercise and team spirit.

-Subscribe to a fruit service
+11. Subscribe to a Fruit Service

 Keeping everyone healthy will boost everyone’s ability to concentrate and give their all.
 By giving them access to fresh fruit in the office, you’ll also be able to show them that you care about their wellbeing.
 Great ideas like this are one of many employee engagement exercises that can really make a difference for your workforce.
 You don’t have to use this employee engagement strategy but it is a simple one to try.